Metacognition in the ClassroomA teacher models a think-aloud while learners discuss which strategy to use next.

 This connects closely with research on theory of knowledge, which provides further classroom strategies for teachers.

 Schraw and Dennison (1994) made the Metacognitive Awareness Inventory.
 It checks older learners' metacognitive knowledge and control.
-Their work showed these skills grow at different speeds.
-A learner may know retrieval helps but reread anyway.
-Instruction should target both areas for better learning.
+Their work showed that these skills can grow at different speeds.

-Hart's (1965) research shows learners sense stored information, even if they cannot recall it.
+Hart's (1965) research shows that learners can sense stored information, even when they cannot recall it.
 Teaching learners to recognise this feeling builds metacognitive awareness.
-This helps learners distinguish between feeling of knowing and actual recall.
+It also helps them tell the difference between a feeling of knowing and actual recall.

 Structured tools are the most reliable way to make metacognitive processes visible and teachable.
 When thinking is invisible, neither the teacher nor the learner can see where it is going wrong.
 When it is made explicit through a graphic organiser, a thinking routine, or a self-assessment prompt, both can observe, discuss, and improve it.